prantlf/ovai/README.md

 }
 ```

 The property `stream` defaults to `true`.
-The property `think` defaults to `false`.
+The property `think` defaults to `false` and except for boolean values, it accepts strings `low`, `medium` and `high`.
 The property `options` is optional, letting the model provide its defaults.
 It can be set to the following values, for example:

 ```
 "options": {